CMS-1500 claims — coding for services provided

 Healthcare Common Procedure Coding System (HCPCS) for ancillary services/procedures.

-Current Procedural Terminology (CPT-4) for physicians procedures.
+Current Procedural Terminology (CPT-4) for medical services and procedures performed by physicians and other qualified health professionals.

 International Classification of Diseases, version ICD-10 for diagnosis and hospital inpatient procedures.